March 13, 2023

 Often, when they can take an unlimited amount of vacation days, employees feel guilty whenever they take time off.

-In contrast, if the leave policy expressly allows for 10 days of paid time off per year, expectations are much clearer.
+In contrast, if the leave policy expressly allows for 10 days of paid time off per year (the average PTO for workers in the US), expectations are much clearer.

 This means employers or managers running flexible or unlimited PTO need to actually encourage employees to take time off, and keep watch for team members who work too long without taking a break (checking up on this is easy if you’re using Flamingo’s vacation tracker software).

 Flexible time off can be a great tool to create a positive and productive workplace.
-But you need to run your policy the right way.
+But you need to run your time off policy the right way.

 Make sure you set clear expectations with your team.
 Let them know that leave is available as and when needed, as long as productivity goals are met.

 You should also set up a system for tracking leave, so you can identify patterns of abuse, or issues with team members not taking enough time off.